How to avoid a ticket or tow

 77 Massachusetts Avenue

 Cambridge, MA 02139

-Appeals are reviewed once a month by the Appeals Committee, a group made up of staff from the MIT Police, the Dean's Office, the MIT Human Resources Office, the Parking and Transportation Office, and a student representative.
+Appeals are reviewed once a month by the Appeals Committee, a group made up of staff from various MIT departments, Parking and Transportation Office staff, and a student representative.
 The Parking and Transportation Office representative acts as staff to the Committee and reports to each appealing party the Committee's decisions.

 No member of the Parking and Transportation Office has the authority to cancel or void an MIT parking violation.

 Owners of vehicles that are placed on a tow list will receive prior notice (if the owner can be located) in the form of an overdue violations notice from the Parking and Transportation Office.

 Grounds for towing at the owner’s expense include:

 - A vehicle with four or more unpaid tickets is found illegally parked on MIT property.

 - The vehicle, with or without a parking permit, is parked at any time in a location which endangers life or property or hampers the movement of emergency vehicles or other traffic flow (such as fire lanes).

 - The parked vehicle, with or without a parking permit impedes the movement of delivery trucks